yuchen-zhang-essex/DeHate/README.md

 ![Modality Composition of Explicit and Implicit Hate](Images/HateModality_clear.png)

-> This figure shows the modality composition for explicit and implicit hate in the dataset.
+> The modality composition for explicit and implicit hate in the dataset.

 ---